This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 5. Unsold goods

-In reverse logistics, handling unsold goods involves deciding whether to reintroduce these items into the market, liquidate them through discounts, donate them to charitable organizations, or dispose of them responsibly.
+Handling unsold goods involves deciding whether to reintroduce these items into the market, liquidate them through discounts, donate them to charitable organizations, or dispose of them responsibly.

-7. Delivery failure
+6. Delivery failure

-This type of reverse logistics deals with products that are not delivered to shoppers, returned to fulfillment centers, and shipped back to the manufacturer.
+This type of reverse logistics management deals with products that are not delivered to shoppers, returned to fulfillment centers, and shipped back to the manufacturer.
 However, retailers can manage delivery failures by addressing the issue and resending the item.

-8. Rentals
+7. Rentals

 It includes retrieving, inspecting, and refurbishing rental items after shoppers return them.
 Efficient reverse logistics in this context is critical for maintaining the quality and availability of rental inventory.

-9. Repair and maintenance
+8. Repair and maintenance

 Reverse logistics also encompasses the process of handling items that require repairs or maintenance.
 This involves managing the logistics of returning faulty or damaged items, diagnosing the issues, and ensuring timely repairs or replacements to meet customer expectations.